Skip to main content Scroll Top

 1. Choosing the Right STP Technology

 Selecting the appropriate technology is the foundation of an efficient STP.
-The CPCB recognizes several advanced treatment methods:
+The CPCB recognizes several advanced wastewater treatment solutions:

 • Activated Sludge Process (ASP): Ideal for larger communities or commercial complexes where sewage generation is high.
 This method uses aeration and a biological floc composed of bacteria and protozoa to break down organic matter.

-• Membrane Bio Reactor (MBR): Combines conventional biological treatment with membrane filtration, producing high-quality effluent suitable for reuse.
+• Membrane Bio Reactor (MBR): Combines conventional biological treatment with membrane filtration, producing high-quality effluent suitable for treated water reuse.

 • Moving Bed Bio Reactor (MBBR): Uses thousands of polyethylene biofilm carriers operating in mixed motion within an aerated wastewater treatment basin, offering a compact and flexible solution.